• Skip to primary navigation

 • 3 Thick Slices White Bread Toasted, or 1 cup Panko Breadcrumbs

-• 2 Tbsp Vegan Butter Melted
+• 2 Tablespoons Vegan Butter Melted

 Prevent your screen from going dark